LTUC/amman-dotnet-401d2/resources/ado-deployment.md

        - Give your server a unique name, admin username, and password
        - Choose the same region as your resource group
      - Select the server
-     - Select "No" for use SQL Elastic Pool
+     - Select "No" to use SQL Elastic Pool
      - Configure Database: This option will have you choose the server plan
        - Select "Basic" from the drop down list.
 This is the cheapest option
          - Be sure and review the pricing shown before you continue!